koenderks/aRtsy/README.md

 #### Gemstones

-Returning to the previously mentioned k-nearest neighbors algorithm, this artwork uses a continuous response variable instread of a categorical one.
+Returning to the previously mentioned k-nearest neighbors algorithm, this artwork uses a continuous response variable instead of a categorical one.
 The resulting pattern can sometimes resemble a gemstone.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/gemstones/2021-08-20.png' width='270' height='270'>